arsm100/docker-atlassian-confluence-server/README.md

 To work around this issue, use a different host operating system other than Mac OSX until a newer release of Docker fixes this issue.

-# Issue tracker

-Please raise an [issue](https://jira.atlassian.com/secure/CreateIssueDetails!init.jspa?pid=10470&issuetype=1&components=10461&labels=affects-server&labels=docker) if you encounter any problems with this Dockerfile.

 # Support

 This Docker image is great for evaluating Confluence, however it does use OpenJDK which is not supported for running Confluence in production.